BRUXX582/Hills-/README.md

   <section id="about" class="section">
     <div class="container">
       <h2>About Us</h2>
       <p>Welcome to our restaurant!
-We serve a wide variety of delicious dishes made with fresh ingredients.</p>
+We serve a wide variety of delicious dishes made with fresh ingredients.
+We also make deliveries to people around</p>
     </div>
   </section>